 The Nutritional Sciences curriculum is generally more flexible than the Dietetic curriculum.
 Students in this option integrate the Nutritional Sciences core requirements with additional courses in the laboratory or behavioral sciences.
 A minor in Nutrition for Exercise and Sport and a minor in Food Science are described in the Minors section.

 For detailed information, please refer to the Department of Nutritional Sciences website.

-Students not admitted to the University as Nutritional Sciences majors may petition into this major during the first two weeks of each semester.
+Students not admitted to the University as Nutritional Sciences majors may petition into this major.
 The following petition requirements must be met for consideration of a major change into the Nutritional Sciences major:

 Nutritional Sciences majors must successfully pass the following courses:

 - NUSC 1165, 2200, 4236 and either 4237W or 4296W;

 - BIOL 1107;